-10 best CMDB tools for 2025: What actually works
+10 best CMDB tools for 2026: What actually works

-You know that feeling when something breaks in your IT stack and no one knows who owns it, what it connects to, or whether it even matters anymore?
+You know that feeling when something breaks in your IT stack, and no one knows who owns it, what it connects to, or whether it even matters anymore?

-Yeah—most teams have been there.
+Yeah, most teams have been there.

-So we did the homework.
+So we did the homework for 2026.

-In large organizations, where one application might rely on multiple servers, load balancers, databases, and APIs and in turn support other systems, these interdependencies can become too complex to track manually.
+In large organizations, where one application might rely on multiple servers, load balancers, databases, and APIs, and in turn support other systems, these interdependencies can become too complex to track manually.

 A well-maintained CMDB captures these relationships and helps you answer critical questions like: